theMK2k/Media-Hoarder/DONE.md

 ### Fixes

-- [x] fix #94 IMDB detection for TV Series preferred movies
+- [ ] fix #94 IMDB detection for TV Series preferred movies
-- [x] fix broken loading of other filters (Source Paths, Genres and Data Quality) with an active filter on age ratings
+- [ ] fix broken loading of other filters (Source Paths, Genres and Data Quality) with an active filter on age ratings
-- [x] fix during scan the last added file info stayed in the footer even when the addition was already finished and other files are scanned
+- [ ] fix during scan the last added file info stayed in the footer even when the addition was already finished and other files are scanned
+- [ ] SCRAPER: poster URLs needed an updated logic

 ## v1.4.5